Loughborough University: Academic profile

 The university has 20 academic departments and over 100 research groups, institutes and centres currently divided between nine schools.
 Previously the departments and research institutes had been split between three faculties: Science, Engineering and Social Science & Humanities.

 It has students; of whom are undergraduates and are pursuing postgraduate courses and/or research (based on figures).
 Its current Chancellor is Lord Sebastian Coe.
 Loughborough's vice-chancellor and president is Nick Jennings, who took up the post in October 2021 following the departure of Robert Allison.

-The university has won seven Queen's Anniversary Prizes for Higher and Further Education for work with the aeronautical and automotive industries (1994); support for developing countries (1998); for a pioneering role in developing applications of modern optics and laser technologies (2000); for its world leading roles in sports research, education and development (2002); for its world leading role in social policy in recognition of its outstanding and widely respected work in evaluating and helping develop social policy-related programmes, such as those for cared for children, social security policy, crime prevention, education initiatives and young carers (2005); for recognition of its vehicle, road and driver safety research (2007); and for its impact through research and skills development in High Value Manufacturing to create economic growth (2013).
+The university has won seven Queen's Anniversary Prizes for Higher and Further Education for working with the aeronautical and automotive industries (1994); support for developing countries (1998); for its role in developing applications of modern optics and laser technologies (2000); for its role in sports research, education and development (2002); for its role in social policy in recognition of its work in evaluating and helping develop social policy-related programmes, such as those for cared for children, social security policy, crime prevention, education initiatives and young carers (2005); for recognition of its vehicle, road and driver safety research (2007); and for its impact through research and skills development in High Value Manufacturing to create economic growth (2013).

 The university has the largest sports scholarship programme in the UK, with over 250 international athletes studying and training.